 2. Some places you have hiked before.

-3. If you want to experience village life or just do trekking.
+3. If you would like to experience village life or mainly focus on trekking.

 4. Whether you prefer camping out or to spend nights in a local house.

 5. How many hours per day you would like to trek.

 6. Any physical limits that you think I must know, like vertigo, altitude sickness… or if you are vegetarian.